Wasmtime

 This documentation is an overview and API reference for the C API of Wasmtime.
 The C API is spread between three different header files:

-The wasm.h header file comes directly from the WebAssembly/wasm-c-api repository.
-At this time the upstream header file does not have documentation so Wasmtime provides documentation here.
-It should be noted, however, that some semantics may be Wasmtime-specific and may not be portable to other engines.
-The Wasmtime project intends to assist in the development of the upstream C API.
+The wasmtime.h header file includes all the other header files and is the main header file you'll likely be using.
+The wasm.h header file comes directly from the WebAssembly/wasm-c-api repository, and at this time the upstream header file does not have documentation so Wasmtime provides documentation here.
+It should be noted some semantics may be Wasmtime-specific and may not be portable to other engines.

 To install the C API from precompiled binaries you can download the appropriate binary from the releases page of Wasmtime.
 Artifacts for the C API all end in "-c-api" for the filename.